 In this section, we first establish analogs of Theorems \ref{postthm1} and \ref{postthm2} for an unknown graph $G$, and then we proceed to derive a BvM result analogous to Theorem \ref{th_omega_sp}.
 However, to establish a posterior contraction rate when the underlying sparsity structure encoded by $ G $ is unknown, we require a property known as \textit{strong graph selection consistency}.
-In the covariance estimation literature, strong graph selection consistency is often used as a stepping stone to establish posterior contraction rates in settings where the true graph $G$ is unknown.
-See, for example, \cite{cao, Lee}.
+In the covariance estimation literature, strong graph selection consistency is often used as a stepping stone to establish the Bernstein-von Mises theorem in settings where the true graph $G$ is unknown.
+See, for example, \cite{FangGhosh2024, RyanNing2020}.